-Mine traffic associated with the Flame & Moth mine will use the Christal Lake Road and a short haul road ( $\sim$ 175m) to be constructed between the portal and the crusher pad, as shown in Figure 1.
-The Bellekeno Project Bypass Road North will be re-routed to allow development of the DSTF expansion.
-As the mine operations at Flame & Moth begin, traffic from other deposits are expected to decrease, and the net level of traffic for the district should remain the same.
+Mine traffic associated with the Flame & Moth Mine will use the Christal Lake Road and a short haul road (~175 m) to be constructed between the portal and the crusher pad, as shown in Figure 1.
+The Bellekeno Project Bypass Road North has been re-routed to allow development of the DSTF expansion.
+As the mine operations at Flame & Moth begin, traffic from other deposits is expected to decrease, and the net level of traffic for the district should remain the same.
 A decrease in traffic along the Bellekeno Bypass Road is expected during Flame & Moth operations.
-There will be no additional traffic through Keno City for the Flame and Moth Mine.
+There will be no additional traffic through Keno City for the Flame & Moth Mine.

-Table 3 summarizes the volume of traffic in the Keno City area for the mine development phase at Flame & Moth.
-These estimates are for traffic in/out of the Christal Lake Road since this is the only access road envisioned for the Flame and Moth Mine.
+Table 2 summarizes the volume of traffic in the Keno City area for the mine development phase at Flame & Moth.
+These estimates are for traffic in/out of the Christal Lake Road since this is the only access road envisioned for the Flame & Moth Mine.

-Table 3 Estimated Traffic During Development - Flame & Moth
+Table 2: Estimated Traffic During Development - Flame & Moth

 Vehicle Type Average Traffic Volume (roundtrips/week)

 Light Truck 50

-Water truck 2
+Water truck 3

-Sewage truck 2
+Sewage truck 3

-Semi trailer loads (mining equipment, building supplies, construction equipment, etc) 7
+Semi-trailer loads (mining equipment, building supplies, construction equipment, etc.) 7

 Grader 1

-Total 62
+Total 64

 During mine production, all heavy and light truck traffic will be routed along the Christal Lake Road.
-Table 4 presents traffic volumes during operations on the Christal Lake Road and the road from the Flame and Moth Mine to the crusher.
+Table 3 presents traffic volumes during operations on the Christal Lake Road and the road from the Flame & Moth Mine to the crusher.

-Table 4 Estimated Daily Traffic Count - Operations Phase Flame & Moth
+Table 3: Estimated Daily Traffic Count - Operations Phase Flame & Moth

-Shift Change Day Shift Shift Change Night Shift Vehicle Type - One way traffic count Travel Direction 6 am - 8 am 7 am - 7 pm 4 pm- 6 pm 7 am - 7 pm Light Trucks (< 1 ton) and Autos Elsa to Mine/Mill 4 8 4 6 Buses Elsa to Mine/Mill 2 2 Heavy Trucks ( >5 tonne) bulk materials Elsa to Mine/Mill 3 Ore Trucks (>20 tonne) hauling ore Mine to Crusher 14 Ore Trucks (>20 tonne) hauling tailings or empty Crusher to Mine 14 Total round trips per day 6 44 6 6
+Shift Change Day Shift Shift Change Night Shift Vehicle Type - One way traffic count Travel Direction 6 am - 8 am 7 am - 7 pm 4 pm- 6 pm 7 pm - 7 am Light Trucks (< 1 ton) and Autos Elsa to Mine/Mill 4 8 4 6 Buses Elsa to Mine/Mill 2 2 Heavy Trucks (>5 tonne) bulk materials Elsa to Mine/Mill 3 Ore Trucks (>20 tonne) hauling ore Mine to Crusher 14 Ore Trucks (>20 tonne) hauling tailings or empty Crusher to Mine 14 Total round trips per day 6 39 6 6